 A ceremony was held at the Memorial Hall, Cothi Bridge on Thursday, 13 May 1948 unveiling the tablet in memory of the men of the district who fell 1939-45 and others who served their country.
 Thanks to Gwenda Lanagan for the list of names.

 William Samuel Northwood, Leading Aircraftman, 948273, Royal Air Force Volunteer Reserve.
-William was the son of Walter and Jane Northwood, of Llwynarel, Llanegwad, and served with 84 Squadron, RAF.
-84 Squadron left Heliopolis by Air and Sea parties between January 14th and 18th 1942.
-The first flight of the Air Party was inspected by Air Marshall Sir Arthur Tedder, ACC in C Middle East, on the afternoon of the 13th January.
-The main route was by way of Habbaniya, Bahrein Island, Sharjah, Karachi, Allahabad, Calcutta (Dum-Dum), Toungoo, Rangoon, Lhoknga, Medan (or Pakan Baros) to Palembang.
-The Sea Party left Heliopolis at 21.00 hours on January 16th, and had reached Oosthaven, Sumatra, on the 14th February (the day that the Japanese parachute troops invaded Palembang aerodrome.
+William was born on 1 July 1912, the son of Walter Northwood and Jane Northwood (nee Davies), of Court Henry Mill, Llangathen.
+His father died in 1920, so his mother moved with her young family to Llwynarel, Llanegwad.
+William, who worked as a motor mechanic, married Eileen Nicholas, a nurse at Pantglas Hall, in the autumn of 1940.
+He enlisted into the Royal Air Force Volunteer Reserve and was posted to 84 Squadron, Royal Air Force.
+The Squadron left Heliopolis by air and sea parties between January 14th and 18th 1942, bound for the Far East, to help counter the Japanese.
+The first flight of the Air Party was inspected by Air Marshall Sir Arthur Tedder, ACC in Chief Middle East, on the afternoon of 13 January, and the squadron moved by way of Habbaniya, Bahrein Island, Sharjah, Karachi, Allahabad, Calcutta, Toungoo, Rangoon, Lhoknga, and Medan to Palembang.
+The sea party left Heliopolis at 21.00 hours on 16 January, and had reached Oosthaven, Sumatra, on 14 February 1942, tragically the same day that the Japanese parachute troops invaded Palembang aerodrome.
 The first five aircraft of the Squadron arrived at Palembang in the afternoon to find that the aerodrome had been bombed and ground-strafed at 09.00 hours that morning.
-The air-crews were given instructions to leave at 07.45 next morning for P2, 45 miles South West of Palembang.
-This was the Squadron’s base for the remainder of the time it was in Sumatra.
+The air-crews were given instructions to leave at 07.45 next morning for P2, 45 miles South West of Palembang, which was the Squadron’s base for the remainder of the time it was in Sumatra.
 By the middle of February, it was clear that Sumatra would soon be over-run, and on the 14th Japanese parachutists landed, and evacuation was ordered.
-William must have been one of the hundreds of RAF men captured by the Japanese, and he died on 9 March 1942.
-He has no known grave, and so is remembered on the Singapore Memorial.
+William was one of the hundreds of RAF men captured by the Japanese, and he is believed to have been shot By Japanese Troops at Tjilatjap, Java on 9 March 1942.
+The 29-year-old has no known grave, and is commemorated on the Singapore Memorial, Kranji.